2 people found this helpful

 2. Dilute the wine

-Once you feel the carpet starting to dry, pour on a little cold water to help dilute the stain.
-Grab your kitchen towel and blot again to help get more of the red wine out of carpet.
-Always use cold water, as hot water could set in the stain.
+Once you feel the carpet starting to dry, pour a bit of cold water on the stain to dilute it.
+Grab your kitchen towel and blot again to help get more of the red wine out of your carpet.
+And always use cold water; hot water could set the stain in more.

 3. Choose your cleaning solution

 It’s been blotted and diluted, now we can move onto completely removing the red wine stain.
-Carpet cleaning is a delicate process, and you should always test any new solutions on a small, inconspicuous area first.
-Once you’re happy that the carpet hasn’t reacted, you can try the following:
+Carpet cleaning is a delicate process, so you should always test any new solutions on a small, inconspicuous area first.
+Once you’re happy that the carpet hasn’t reacted or turned a completely different colour, you can try using:

 - Baking soda: Make a paste of three parts baking soda to one part water.
-Apply to the red wine on the carpet, leave to dry and then vacuum up the dry paste.
+Apply the mix to the red wine on your carpet.
+Leave it to dry and then vacuum up the dry paste.

 - Detergent: Combine a tablespoon each of vinegar and liquid detergent with two cups of warm water.
-Dab at the stain and then soak up with kitchen towel.
-Repeat the process until the stain has gone and you’ve removed the cleaning solution.
+Then blot the stain before soaking it up with kitchen towel.
+Repeat the process until the stain has gone, and you’ve removed the mixture from your carpet.